avatarsdk/metaperson-vr-quest-sample/README.md

 2. Open the project in Unity 2021.3.19f1 or above.

-3. Open an `Assets/AvatarSDK/MetaPerson/VRQuestIntegrationSample/Scenes/MetaPersonCreatorVRQuestIntegrationSample.unity` scene.
+3. Open the scene:
+`Assets/AvatarSDK/MetaPerson/VRQuestIntegrationSample/Scenes/MetaPersonCreatorVRQuestIntegrationSample.unity`

 4. Find a `SceneHandler` object in the `Hierarchy` and provide `Client Id` and `Client Secret` to `Account Credentials` component.
 ![Provide Client Credentials](./Documentation/Images/credentials_in_unity.JPG "Provide Client Credentials")